 - Filter by call type.
 Choose to only send voicemails, first-time callers, missed calls and voicemails, or all calls.

 - Filter by call tag.
 Are you utilizing tags in call flows to better organize your phone calls?
 You can choose to send only calls with specific call tags to particular integrations.

 - Filter by call duration.
 Only report calls that exceed a certain length; such as 30 seconds, 1 minute or 5 minutes.

 The beauty of customizing your integration settings is the multitude of ways you can send your call data.
 Customization ensures you can get the information you need when and where you need it.
 Here are just a few ways you can sift through your data using Integration Triggers:

 One of the most common CallRail setups is sending callers to a main line number utilizing a menu step.
 Pressing 1 tags the call as “Support” and pushes to a Customer Service team, while pressing 2 tags the call as “Sales” and sends the caller to an Account Executive.
 Not everyone wants support calls flooding in from existing customers pushing into their campaign and workflow data as new leads.
 With Integration Triggers, you now have the ability to only send calls tagged as “Sales” to Salesforce, Marketo, and Hubspot.

 Focus your lead generation on true conversions.

 For some industries, longer calls are a sign of valuable calls; anything less than a minute in duration is a sign of a misdial or mundane inquiry.
 Reporting calls by duration gives you the opportunity to only report productive conversations.
-Using Integration Filters, you can choose to only send calls over a minute in length to Google Analytics and AdWords so you’re analyzing a campaign’s success based on meaningful phone leads.
+Using Integration Filters, you can choose to only send calls over a minute in length to Google Analytics and Ads (formerly AdWords) so you’re analyzing a campaign’s success based on meaningful phone leads.

 Prioritize callers that need more attention.